 - Fairgrounds closed 2009.
 Stove burned in 2011, lightning strike.

-Visitor Tips and News About World's Largest Stove - Gone
+Visitor Tips and News About World's Largest Stove - Burned

 The World's Largest Stove burned down on August 14, 2011 (Authorities believe it was hit by lighting.)